-Using virtual worlds for education has significantly increased in recent years.
 TLT has been exploring and researching the educational possibilities of user-created virtual worlds, like Second Life, since 2004.
-We decided to purchase our own private Second Life island in 2007.
-With this island, there is approximately 16 acres of virtual space for projects.
+KUMC has our own private Second Life island, called KUMC Isle.
+With this island, approximately 16 acres of virtual space is available for teaching and research projects.

 - Give students a more game-like experience for major assignments or projects.

-- Hold virtual presentations or guest lectures in the KUMC Auditorium when you are unable to meet in person.
+- Hold virtual presentations or guest lectures in the KUMC Conference Center when you are unable to meet in person.

-- Have a way for students to build or interact with 3D objects or spaces for learning.
+- Have students build or interact with 3D objects or spaces for learning.

-What are some exciting and useful capabilities of this service?
+What are some exciting and useful capabilities of Second Life?

-- Auditorium for student presentations, guest lectures, or a social gathering
+- Conference Center for guest lectures or social gatherings

 - Unlimited possibilities